Open Mon-Fri. 9am-5pm PST. CALL US: 1-800-665-3998

 Included Meal(s): Breakfast and Dinner

-Day 18 St Vincent - Fly to Grenada
+Day 18 Grenada Touring

-One of the first things we will do upon arrival is drive to Quarantine Point for the great views of Grand Anse & Morne Rouge Bay.
+We begin our touring with a drive to Quarantine Point for the great views of Grand Anse & Morne Rouge Bay.
 Just a short distance south from St. George, and fringed by sea grapes and coconut palms, Grand Anse is undoubtedly Grenada's most famous beach.
 One bay south of Grand Anse, near the southern tip of Grenada, we find Morne Rouge Bay.
 Here the calm jade-green seas slosh upon the crescent of white sand.
 The lush foliage fringing the beach provides plenty of shady areas to sit and relax.

-We will then continue our touring in one of the prettiest port towns in the Caribbean, the colorful capital city of St George.
+We then continue to one of the prettiest port towns in the Caribbean, the colourful capital city of St George.
 The popular market in the heart of Grenada’s commercial centre. was once used as a place for public executions, trading slaves, and political speeches!
 Today it is a place for farmers and spice vendors to sell their produce!
 This location is widely held to be the loveliest city in the Caribbean.
 Grenada's National Museum is one of the oldest structures in town, and houses artifacts from Carib times up until today, and presents a rich collection of Grenada's history.
 Built by the French in 1704, the museum was originally part of the foundations of Fort George complex, and for a while served as a women’s prison.
 Today the collections include, but are not limited to slavery, the regions first inhabitants, plantation economics, whaling, fishing and archaeology.
 On Church Street stands the Roman Catholic Cathedral, dating back to 1884.
 On the opposite side are the remains of the Parliament Buildings standing together with the Law Courts.
 Lower down are the Anglican Church and the remains of the Presbyterian Church – battered by Hurricane Ivan in 2004.

 Atop Richmond Hill we discover Fort Frederick with its stunning views.
 The French began construction of the fort in 1779 and the British then completed it in 1791.
 It is nicknamed the "backwards facing fort" because its cannons face inland instead of out to sea thanks to the French who feared a surprise land attack after they used this successful strategy with the British.
 In 1850, the fort was abandoned completely until it was later occupied by the Grenadian military.
 On a promontory to the west of the harbor we find Fort George, Grenada's oldest fort.